How to Buy Shares in Oil – Best Oil Shares to Watch 2022

 The final stage of the process requires you to buy your chosen oil shares.
-There are many oil companies to invest in at eToro, but in our example, we are going with BP.
+There are many oil companies to invest in at UK stock brokers, but imagine you want to invest in BP.

 As such, we enter ‘BP’ into the search box and click on the result that loads up.
 Next, click on the ‘Trade’ button.

 Then, you will be shown an order box.
-You need to enter the amount of money that you wish to invest in your chosen shares – in US dollars.
-The minimum stands at just $50, regardless of how much the shares are priced at.
+You need to enter the amount of money that you wish to invest in your chosen shares.

 To complete your investment – click on the ‘Open Trade’ button.

 Note: You will instead need to click on the ‘Set Order’ button if you attempt to buy the shares outside of market hours, as per the respective stock exchange you are looking to target.